john-david3/fyp-api-gateway/docs/logbook.md

 ## 22nd October
 - Had a look at microservices libraries - found some interesting ones
-    - Go-kit: build from stratch, not ideal for this project
+    - Go-kit: build from scratch, not ideal for this project
     - Go-micro: might be what I'm looking for
 - Had a look at NodeRed
 - Took at look at existing API Gateways